Travel the World

 No, we’re not talking pigskin and quarterbacks.
 Football—known as soccer to Canadians and Americans—is one of Britain’s favourite pastimes, and in London, footy fans are spoiled for choice.
 Premier League teams such as Chelsea, Arsenal and Tottenham hit the pitch August through May, and their stadiums are also open for tours.
 Want to go one bigger?
 Head to Wembley Stadium (shown here).

 More of a baseball fan?
-Here are the 8 MLB stadiums you must see before you die!
+Here are the 8 Major League Baseball parks you must see before you die.

 16. Pomp and pageantry

 Love a parade?
 Once daily from April to July (and every other day the rest of the year), visitors gather outside Buckingham Palace to watch the colourful Changing the Guard ceremony.
 If you’d rather wave at the Queen, June’s the month for you: Trooping the Colour is an annual celebration that marks the Monarch’s birthday with marching bands, horse guards on parade, and a fly-past by the Royal Air Force.

 This is why Queen Elizabeth celebrates two birthdays every year.

 Look familiar, Harry Potter film fans?
 Leadenhall Market stood in for Diagon Alley in Harry Potter and the Philosopher’s Stone.
 When it’s not lighting up the silver screen, this covered Victorian market in the City of London hosts pubs, shops and market stalls selling flowers, meat, cheese and fresh produce.